Edition 1; issue 1: Value in the regions

 - Why Mercia invests in the sector with a strong regional focus

-- Why we believe our connected capital is a key differentiator
+- Why we believe our Complete Connected Capital is a key differentiator

 - What role university partners and NEDs play in Mercia’s model

-- The strategy in action – Native Antigen Company and Optibiotix – both exits up to 8x
+- The strategy in action – The Native Antigen Company and Optibiotix

 - What impact COVID-19 has had on the portfolio

-- Mark Payton’s view on the COVID-19 vaccine development.
+- Dr Mark Payton’s view on the COVID-19 vaccine development

-In this interview you can hear from Mercia’s CEO, Dr Mark Payton and two senior members of the Life Sciences investment team, Dr Mark Wyatt and Chief Operations Officer, Peter Dines.
+In this interview you can hear from Mercia’s CEO, Dr Mark Payton and two senior members of the Life Sciences investment team, Dr Mark Wyatt and Chief Operating Officer, Peter Dines.

 Interview with OXGENE

-Ryan Cawood, CEO and Jocelyne Bath, COO – OXGENE recently outlined their own beginnings, how Mercia’s latest investment has helped their biotechnology business successfully scale and their plans post COVID-19.
+Ryan Cawood, CEO and Jocelyne Bath, COO – OXGENE recently outlined OXGENE’s own beginnings, how Mercia’s latest investment has helped their biotechnology business successfully scale and their plans post COVID-19.

 Complete Connected Capital and investment performance

-For Mercia, these last six months have seen investments levels similar to those over the same period last year.
-Increased leverages have been experienced as a result of the Future Fund initiative but certainly, capital deployment from Mercia has not slowed down as a result of COVID-19.
-CIO Julian Viggars sets out the figures that clearly demonstrate the investment highlights during a difficult macroeconomic environment.
+Over the last six months Mercia has seen investment levels similar to those of the same period last year.
+Increased levels of co-investment have in part been driven by the introduction of the Future Fund initiative but certainly, capital deployment from Mercia has not slowed down as a result of COVID-19.
+Mercia’s CIO, Julian Viggars, sets out Mercia’s investment highlights in a difficult macroeconomic environment.

 CIO Julian Viggars

-Mercia’s phased return to all eight offices across the regions is not just about safeguarding our team, it is also borne out by the need to reconnect and engage with colleagues.
-During the pandemic we have continued to grow with 10 new employees joining us.
-We continue to work hard to make sure new and existing team members can operate remotely and meet within our COVID-secure offices.
+Mercia’s phased return across all its regional offices is not just about safeguarding our team, it is also borne out by the need to reconnect and engage with colleagues.
+During the pandemic we have continued to grow, with 10 new employees joining us over the period.
+We continue to work hard to make sure that new and existing team members can operate remotely and meet within our COVID-secure offices.

-It has been remarkable how Mercia as a business has grown during these strange times, with many of the team commenting how they have been able to get to know employees better during this period of intense remote working.
-This in large part is down to the excellent work of our managers and our People and Talent Team whose collective initiatives are to be applauded, reflected in a recent employee survey providing a Net Promotor Score of +44 with culture and communication scoring very positively both internally and against our external benchmark.
+It has been remarkable how Mercia as a business has grown during these strange times, with many of the team commenting on how they have been able to get to know employees better during this period of remote working.
+This, in large part, is down to the excellent work of our managers and our People and Talent team whose collective initiatives are to be applauded, and that were reflected in a recent employee survey providing a Net Promotor Score of +44 with culture and communication scoring very positively, both internally and against our external benchmark.